DanielRGilles/lab-01-quiz-page/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## Html
+1)  images at the top
+        needed to fulfill assignment
+    sections for data
+        ""
+    button element
+        so that I can attach an event listener result area
+        to display the results of function